Passmore Williamson: Jane Johnson

 Williamson helped Jane Johnson and her two sons, Daniel (age 5–6) and Isaiah (age 11–12) gain their freedom from slavery.
-Their master, John Hill Wheeler, had been appointed U. S. Minister to Nicaragua, and he and his family and servants were en route from Washington, D.C. to New York City to board a ship to South America.
+Their enslaver, John Hill Wheeler, had been appointed U. S. Minister to Nicaragua, and he and his family and servants were en route from Washington, D.C. to New York City to board a ship to South America.
 Their train arrived in Philadelphia on the morning of July 18, 1855.
 Wheeler bought tickets for the 5:00 pm steamboat to New York City, and locked Johnson and her sons in a hotel room while his family toured Philadelphia.
 A former master had sold Johnson's eldest son, and she was determined that she and her younger sons would be free.
 Through the locked door, she asked a black porter for his assistance.
 He contacted William Still, a member of the Pennsylvania Anti-Slavery Society and chairman of its Vigilance Committee.

 Still notified Williamson, and the two men raced to the docks as Wheeler, his family and Johnson and her sons were boarding the steamboat.
 Williamson informed Johnson (and Wheeler) that Pennsylvania law did not recognize the property rights of slaveholders, and she was free to leave Wheeler if she chose.
 As she and her two sons walked away with Still, five black deckhands helped restrain Wheeler, who tried to stop her.